sjsrey/ors/ors.md

 While accessing feedback through the implicit collaboration model is a potential benefit, I think the real value in this model is that it captures the full evolution of the research artifact.
 From a technical standpoint GitHub enables a tracking of the history of all the files in a project, not to mention off-site backup.
 At the same time, deciding to open up your project at a very early stage does have a subtle, but important, influence on how you approach your work.
 In the end, it does not really matter to me whether collaborators are realized in bug reports (or feature requests) - just knowing that potentially there are readers externalizes Adam Smith's impartial observer [@Smith:2001fk].
 And it does so very early in the process rather than at the final stage of manuscript submission.

-As an example of moving towards the more explicit form of open collaboration is the Polymath Project developed by [@Gowers:2009fk].
+An example of moving towards the more explicit form of open collaboration is the Polymath Project developed by [@Gowers:2009fk].
 Inspired by the open source practices seen in the Linux project and Wikipedia Gowers began the project on his blog by beginning with a description of the problem: namely to develop a prove of the Hales-Jewett Theorem in the realm of combinatorics.
 He also provided a links for background materials and rules of engagement designed to encourage peoples engagement and collaboration.

 The project began on February 1 of 2009, and had its first contribution 7 hours latter from a UBC mathematician.
 Comments quickly followed from a diverse array of individuals spanning the spectrum from an Arizona high school math teacher to a winner of a Fields Medal.
 Shortly after one month from beginning the project accumulated over 800 contributions representing 170,000 words and by early March the collective effort had generated an elementary proof.